Master of Arts in Christian Education (M.A.C.E.)

 Candidates for the M.A.C.E. program normally must have received a bachelor’s degree (B.A. or B.S.) from a four-year college or university accredited by one of the regional accrediting agencies in the United States or hold an equivalent educational credential from another country.

 An interview with a member of the faculty is required.
 There are three ways in which you may interview: in person on either campus, by Skype, or by phone.
-Please contact Tanya Wineland, Admissions Outreach Coordinator, at 804.278.4221 or by email at email@example.com to arrange your interview.
+Please contact Tanya Wineland, Admissions Assistant, at 804.278.4221 or by email at email@example.com to arrange your interview.

 Residency and Time Requirements